zahrakakavand/Child-Home-Interaction/Fisher Exact Test.md

 For each of the above two experiments we have to use 2 Fisher's exact test.

 ## Experiment 1
-For investigating the association between level of abstraction and task completion rate we do the Fisher's exact test between group 1 and group 2 which have the same gamification approach but different level of abstractions.
+For investigating the association between **Level of Abstraction** and **Task Completion Rate** we do the Fisher's exact test between group 1 and group 2 which have the same gamification approach but different level of abstractions.
 Then, do another Fisher's exact test between group 3 and group 4 as well.
 The results are available in the following table:
 |   |**G1 (3D)**|**G2 (Verbal)**| **Total**|
 | ------------- | ------------- |------------- |------------- |
 | Rate 1 | 6 |3|9|